barryclark/jekyll-now/_posts/2016-5-12-Start Hacking.md

 ```

 Not Acceptable, 406 !
 This is bad, first thing that is coming to mind is that we have an active WAF inpalce and it is blocking requests based on `max_get_size`.
 But simplifying the query doesn’t provide results.
 After a little research I found out that WAF is blocking `information_schema.tables` combinations in url….
 It was really sad, as the ammount of adrenalin in blood was already too high.
-After 1-2 hours of researching (googling really) I found out that there is a bypassing way for this restriction, here is it: `information_schema 0.e.tables`
+After 1-2 hours of researching (googling really) I found out that there is a bypassing way for this restriction, here is it: we need to replace `information_schema.tables` to `information_schema 0.e.tables`

 ### After getting database name we need to get table names from `information_schema`.